Bagaceratops: Barun Goyot Formation

 The Barun Goyot Formation, based on sediments, is regarded as Late Cretaceous in age (Middle-Upper Campanian) and has virtually yielded the bulk of material for which Bagaceratops is known.
 This formation is mostly characterized by series of red beds, mostly light-coloured sands (yellowish, grey-brown, and rarely reddish) that are locally cemented.
 Sandy claystones (often red-coloured), siltstones, conglomerates, and large-scale trough cross-stratification in sands are also common across the unit.
 In addition, structureless, medium-grained, fine-grained and very fine-grained sandstones predominate in sediments of the Barun Goyot Formation.
 The sediments of this formation were deposited in alluvial plain (flat land consisting of sediments deposited by highland rivers), lacustrine, and aeolian paleoenvironments, under relatively arid to semiarid climates.

-Bagaceratops is the most common taxon across the Barun Goyot Formation, which was also home to many other vertebrates, including the ankylosaurids Saichania, Tarchia and Zaraapelta; alvarezsaurids Khulsanurus and Parvicursor; birds Gobipipus, Gobipteryx and Hollanda; fellow protoceratopsid Breviceratops; dromaeosaurids Kuru and Shri; halszkaraptorine Hulsanpes; pachycephalosaurid Tylocephale; and oviraptorids Conchoraptor, Heyuannia and Nemegtomaia.
+Bagaceratops is the most common taxon across the Barun Goyot Formation, which was also home to many other vertebrates, including the ankylosaurids Saichania, Tarchia and Zaraapelta; alvarezsaurids Khulsanurus and Parvicursor; birds Gobipipus, Gobipteryx and Hollanda; fellow protoceratopsid Breviceratops; dromaeosaurids Kuru and Shri devi; halszkaraptorine Hulsanpes; pachycephalosaurid Tylocephale; and oviraptorids Conchoraptor, Heyuannia and Nemegtomaia.
 Other taxa are represented by the large titanosaur Quaesitosaurus, and a wide diversity of mammals and squamates.